MoggStephen/rest-countries-api-with-color-theme-switcher-master/README.md

 - Dynamically creates the host so that i can use localhost for development and so that vercel deployment works!
 This is done using environment variables and req.headers.host
 - Querying the api for the region takes quite a while.
 It will definitely be best if i do the logic myself in js.
 - I need a state of the first countries data on load and the current data that we are searching through.
+- Text Search and region dont work together.
+Search looks through all countries and ignores region and vice versa.